 Your Watercolor Painting Setup

 How do you set up all your materials for ideal painting?
 There is no one right answer that applies to everyone, and with practice, you will determine what works best for you.
 To figure out what your setup should look like, consider your handedness.
-You’ll want the materials you use the most to be closest to your dominant hand, and the materials you use less frequently on your non-dominant side.
+You’ll want the materials you use the most to be closest to your dominant hand, and all the materials you use less frequently on your non-dominant side.

 Here you can see my ideal setup.
 I’m right-handed, so I have my water jars on the top right of my workspace so I don’t accidentally knock them over and I don’t risk dripping water on the painting.
 The rag for cleaning my brush is right next to the jars, and the paints are located at the top left of my space.
 The heat tool is on the left of my space so I can easily reach it and keep it out of the way while I’m working, along with any pens or pencils.